Yahoo Smart TV: Development

 On November 2, 2011, Yahoo! launched the Yahoo!
 Smart TV Store with Sony and Toshiba.
 The Yahoo!
 Smart TV Store allows developers to offer paid TV apps from 99 cents to $99.
 The Yahoo!
 Smart TV Store expanded to VIZIO in late 2012, and, as a part of this, the term "Widgets" was phased out and replaced with "Apps."

 On January 9, 2012, Yahoo! and Sony announced Broadcast Interactivity technology available in 2012 Sony BRAVIA televisions.
 On March 2, 2012, it was announced that Yahoo would be closing down support for the Yahoo Desktop Widget Engine.
 Yahoo's reason for closure was twofold: The cost of replacing the older servers that supported the gallery, and the refocusing of human resources on the development of the Yahoo!
 Smart TV widget platform.
 On November 5, 2012, Yahoo! and Samsung announced an expanded partnership with the addition of support for Broadcast Interactivity.

 From 2012, Vizio became the last manufacturer to use Yahoo! on its TVs.
 After Verizon's acquisition of Yahoo! in 2017, the platform was silently deprecated.
 Also around this time, Vizio began to phase out Yahoo! on their TVs in favor of its then-new SmartCast platform, and by 2018 they stopped releasing TVs with the platform, although Yahoo's website did not reflect on this until October 2020.

+In 2025 Yahoo announced that the platform will be discontinued after September 30.